 Not only can you display pictures, tickets etc with pin magnets, you can write down ideas, lists and reminders.
 A whiteboard also makes the perfect neutral backdrop for video meetings.
 Either wipe it clean, or subtly make sure your best ideas are on display!

 We’ve put together a Logovisual working from home whiteboard kit with all the essentials including a portable whiteboard.
-For larger sizes, see our range of wall mounted whiteboards.
+For larger sizes, see our range of wall mounted whiteboards and popular pre-printed whiteboard planners.
 Dry wipe boards don’t need to be white either.
 For example we produced this brushed metal effect dry wipe board for a home office.

 Home office whiteboard furniture